February 28, 2014

-DiscovertheJames.com is a pathway for discovery of a historic river.
-Throughout these pages you will view images and read stories about the James while learning about our programs.
+Our website, DiscovertheJames.com, shares information on our programs and adventures of this historic river.
+Throughout the pages you can also enjoy beautiful images and read stories about the James.
+All the photos on DiscovertheJames.com were taken during our programs.
 I hope you enjoy this website as much as I enjoy maintaining it.
-Keep up on recent stories through the blog below and look for new programming from Discover the James, as our vision of programs and adventures continue to grow every season.
+Keep up on recent stories through the blog below and look for new programming from Discover the James, as our vision of programs and adventures continues to grow every season.

 November 9, 2013.
 Yesterday evening we observed something interesting.
 At the downriver end of Jefferson's Reach, near Jones Neck, we saw five bald eagles ... none of them were resident eagles.
 There were three immature and one mature eagle, or very close to adult age.
 The fifth was inconclusive as it was pretty far off but looked to be another young eagle.